Nicholas Hamilton (footballer): Harbour View

 In 2022, Hamilton returned to Jamaica with National Premier League side Harbour View, making his debut on March 12 against Vere United.
 He would score two key goals for the club in both legs of the league play-off semi-finals against Waterhouse.
 Hamilton would score a penalty in a shootout victory which crowned Harbour View as National Premier League champions, their first league title since 2013.
 In January 2023, Hamilton was awarded the People's Choice Award at the RJR/Gleaner National Sportsperson Awards for his semi-final goal against Waterhouse.

+Finland

+In April 2023, after a two-week trial in Finland with IFK Mariehamn, Hamilton signed with Ykkönen club FF Jaro on a one-year deal.
+On 21 June, Hamilton would leave Jaro by mutual consent.
+Hamilton would then sign for fellow Jakobstad club Jakobstads BK, and would make his debut on 1 July 2023.

+Cavalier return

+In August 2023, Hamilton returned to Jamaica and his first team Cavalier.
+He made his second debut for the club on 31 August, in a CONCACAF Caribbean Cup win over A.C.
+Port of Spain.
+After struggling through the season with injury, Hamilton came on as a substitute for Cavalier in their Jamaica Premier League Finals victory over Mount Pleasant FA after scoring the winning penalty, winning his second national title in Jamaica.

+Waterhouse

+In September 2024, Hamilton joined fellow Jamaica Premier League club Waterhouse.
+Hamilton made his debut for the Firehouse on 29 September in a league game at home to his former club Cavalier.
+On 11 November, Hamilton scored his first goal for Waterhouse in an away league win against Molynes United.
+On 29 August 2025, Waterhouse announced that Hamilton had departed the club and thanked him for his efforts.

 International career

 On the international level, Hamilton received a call-up for the Jamaica national football team in 2019, but has yet to make his first appearance for the Reggae Boyz.

 In August 2022, Hamilton would be named as part of the Reggae Boyz squad to take part in a friendly tournament at the Ernst-Happel-Stadion in Vienna, Austria.
 Hamilton made his international debut in a friendly against Qatar on 26 August.